-PART 2 - FUNDING ACCESSED TO SUPPORT SERVICE PROVISION WITHIN FYLDE
+PART 2 - FUNDING INITIATIVES TO SUPPORT SERVICE PROVISION WITHIN FYLDE

 Part 2 illustrates the challenges facing the housing services in Fylde and the presenting issues and support needs of customers we are assisting.
-In order to undertake this work and manage the increase in requests for housing assistance the local authority has been fortunate to access funding from a number of initiatives implemented by MHCLG by working in partnership with neighbouring authorities.
+In order to undertake this work and manage the increase in requests for housing assistance the local authority has been fortunate to access funding from a number of initiatives implemented by MHCLG.
 This funding has enabled the service to improve and develop in order to meet the challenges placed.
-The following is a brief summary of funding accessed and the changes brought about to the service.
+The following is a brief summary of funding accessed and the changes brought about to the service as a result of accessing the funding.